1919 England to Australia flight

-The 1919 England to Australia flight, also known as The Great Air Race, was the first ever flight from the United Kingdom to Australia.
-Of the six entries that started the race, the winners were South Australian brothers Ross Smith and Keith Smith, serving as pilot and co-pilot respectively.
-They were also accompanied by mechanics James Bennett and Wally Shiers, all of whom made the successful journey of 11060 km from London to Darwin in a modified Vickers Vimy bomber.
-Although the race had finished in Darwin, an extra leg of 3290 km to the Smith brothers' hometown of Adelaide was undertaken.
+The first ever flight from the United Kingdom to Australia, sometimes known as The Great Air Race, took place in 1919.
+Of the six entries that started the race, the winners were South Australian brothers Ross and Keith Smith, serving as pilot and co-pilot respectively.
+They were also accompanied by mechanics James Bennett and Wally Shiers, all of whom made the successful journey of 14350 km from London to Adelaide in a modified Vickers Vimy bomber.
+One other entrant reached Australia; the other four crashed en route, two of whose crews were killed.

+Although the race had finished upon reaching Australia in Darwin, an extra leg of 3290 km to the Smith brothers' hometown of Adelaide was undertaken.
+The prize-winning Vickers Vimy aircraft is displayed in a climate-controlled museum of the same name, in Adelaide Airport.